 Rehabilitation Programs Division

-The mission of COURAGE (Challenge, Opportunity, Understanding, Respect, Acceptance, Growth, and Education) is to provide a vehicle of positive change for youthful offenders through targeted programs, supervision, and management in a safe, restorative environment.
+The mission of the Youthful Offender Program is to provide a vehicle of positive change for youthful offenders through targeted programs, supervision, and management in a safe, restorative environment.

-The COURAGE Program for Youthful Offenders utilizes interventions such as education, life skills, creative expression, and positive communication skills to focus on the problem behaviors and developmental aspects of the youthful population.
-The program serves both male (Clemens Unit) and female (Hilltop Unit) offenders between 14 and 17 years of age and includes a minimum of 10 hours of structured treatment services per week.
+The Youthful Offender Program utilizes interventions such as education, life skills, creative expression, and positive communication skills to focus on the problem behaviors and developmental aspects of the youthful population.
+The program serves both male (Ellis Unit and Travis County State Jail) and female (Hilltop Unit) offenders between 14 and 17 years of age and includes a minimum of 10 hours of structured treatment services per week.

 Youthful offenders identified with special needs will be assigned to an appropriate facility designed to meet their needs (e.g., Mentally Retarded Offenders Program (MROP), Physically Handicapped Offenders Program (PHOP), inpatient psychiatric care, special security needs).

-In addition to structured programming, offenders may attend religious services, participate in Toastmasters, substance abuse awareness groups, and Epiphany meetings.
+In addition to structured programming, offenders may attend religious service and volunteer facilitated activities such as substance abuse awareness groups and Epiphany meetings.

 Steven Gaddis – Deputy Director of Volunteer Services and Special Populations